unepwcmc/ProtectedPlanet/upgrade-plan/frontend/16-scss-to-tailwind-migration.md

 CODE-CONVENTIONS.md rule 5 to match the real flat `styles/shared.css` filename in the same pass that adds rule 4b.

+**Correction (T3, 2026-08-03): no bare utility classes in ERB markup, not even cross-cutting ones.**
+T2 shipped an exception to the "one combined class per element" rule (below) for genuinely cross-cutting utilities — e.g. `<div class="page--country vw-bg--grey-xlight vw-base-spacer-small--top">` was left as three stacked classes, on the reasoning that `vw-base-*`/`vw-bg--*` "are the shared-utility tier doing exactly what it's for" (see CHANGELOG's T2 entry). **That exception is retracted.** Every element in ERB markup gets exactly **one** class, full stop — a page/view still gets its own single `vw-<page>`/`vw-<page>__<part>` class (in `views/<page>.css`) even when all it does is `@apply` a handful of `tw-shared-*` ingredients with no page-specific tweaks of its own.
+Reasons: (1) it's the same rule Vue SFCs already follow (one template class, ingredients composed in `<style scoped>`) — views shouldn't get a different rule just because they lack a component boundary; (2) it keeps a page's styling changeable from one file (`views/<page>.css`) without touching the ERB; (3) it gives every page shell a natural home for page-specific overrides later, instead of "add a 4th stacked class" creeping back in.
+Applied retroactively to `country/show.html.erb` (see T3 below) as the reference example; every remaining T3 page-shell file (region, protected-area/ site, error, news, resource, CMS static pages) gets the same treatment, not just new work.

+**Correction (T3, 2026-08-03): `vw-base-*`/`vw-bg--*` were never `vw-` in the first place.**
+Both are consumed standalone by many *unrelated* views (T2's own baseline already listed `hero.css`/ `cta.css`/`footer.css` plus 30+ ERB page templates) — that's the literal `tw-shared-` definition above ("needed by >1 component or view"), not `vw-`'s ("chrome with no owning component" — singular, one page).
+T2 misnamed and mis-homed the whole family in `views/base.css`/`views/background.css`.
+Fixed in T3: moved wholesale to `shared/base.css`/`shared/background.css` as `tw-shared-base-*`/ `tw-shared-bg--*`, all ~40 consumers repointed.
+This also surfaced a real duplicate: `tw-shared- base-container` already existed in `shared/base.css` (added in T1, consumed by `views/topbar.css`, `views/topbar-secondary.css`, `Tabs.vue`, `Banner/Index.vue`) using native `md:`/`lg:` (768px/1024px) breakpoints, written *before* T2's investigation into the legacy `.container` class's real compiled breakpoints (`medium:`/`large:`, 1025px/1201px, see T2's own file-header comment on the shadowed `gutters()` mixin).
+The two were never reconciled.
+Resolved by keeping one definition — the legacy-verified `medium:`/`large:` version — so `topbar`/`Tabs`/`Banner` now inherit the corrected breakpoints too. **This is a real, if narrow, behaviour change for those 3 pre-existing consumers** (container padding now steps up at 1025px/1201px instead of 768px/1024px) — needs a live check on tablet-width viewports for the topbar and any Tabs/Banner-bearing page, not just the pages this wave already touches.

+**Correction (T3, 2026-08-03, second pass): the retracted-exception fix above was only actually applied to `country/show.html.erb` — every other file in the 40-consumer rename list was given a purely mechanical `vw-base-*` → `tw-shared-base-*` / `vw-bg--*` → `tw-shared-bg--*` prefix swap, which left every one of them with `tw-shared-*` classes exposed directly in ERB markup (often still stacked 2-3 deep), the exact thing the rule above forbids.
+Tightened and made explicit:**
+- **No `tw-shared-*` class (or any shared-tier class) may appear directly in a `class="..."` attribute in ERB, ever — not even a single one, not even with no page-specific tweaks.** Every element gets its own `vw-<page>`/`vw-<page>__<part>` class, defined in that page's `views/<page>.css`, whose `@apply` body is where `tw-shared-*` ingredients actually get consumed.
+  `country/show.html.erb`/`views/country.css` is the reference shape.
+This is stricter than the first correction above (which only explicitly barred *stacking multiple* classes) — a page showing exactly one bare `tw-shared-base-container` is just as wrong as showing three stacked classes; the failure mode either way is the ERB depending on shared-tier naming directly instead of through its own page-owned indirection layer.
+- **Default every rule to a real `@utility` (or, when the cascade-layer bug applies, a plain selector — see the existing pattern) applied *directly to the element that needs it*, never to a descendant reached via a parent class (`.parent h2 { ... }`), *unless* that descendant is CMS-authored rich-text content the developer cannot add a class to** (e.g. `.cms-wysiwyg`'s database-sourced `h1`/`h2`/`p`/`a` output — the one legitimate case for a bare-tag descendant selector, since there's no ERB `class="..."` to edit).
+Any element rendered by an ERB `<tag>...</tag>` — even one holding a CMS *value* like `<h2><%= title %></h2>` — is developer-controlled markup: give it its own class directly rather than reaching for it from the parent.
+Caught one real violation of this while fixing the above:
+  `shared/base.css`'s `.tw-shared-base-container--component h2 { margin-top: 0; }` targets a plain
+  ERB-authored `<h2>` (in `_chart-row-pa.html.erb`/`_chart-coverage-growth.html.erb`, both fully
+  developer-controlled, no CMS content) — fixed by giving that `h2` its own class directly instead of a descendant selector.

 ### Decision: preflight stays off until the final wave

 Tailwind's base reset (`preflight.css`) stays disabled (per [08](./08-styles-and-assets.md)) through